chingu-voyages/v46-tier2-team-14/README.md

 ## Running the Project

-This section provides instructions on how to run the Recipe Search project on your local machine.
+These are the instructions on how to run the SWAAD on your local machine.

 ### Prerequisites